icarusartcar/lights-2017/README.md

 stay on on the chip.  then you can upload to the board, blue light will flicker while the upload is happening.

+## Teh Hardwares

+Where we talk to APA102 LEDs, We use an esp8266 chip on a board with a SN74ATH125 level-shifter chip.
+This is because the logic output of the esp is at 3.3V and the LEDs need to see 5V to work correctly.
+Be sure you have one of these little boardlets that we mount inside weatherproof monoprice boxes.

 ## Teh Codes

 Go to https://github.com/icarusartcar/lights-2017 (where you may be